YMARTINEZG/javaprepare/microservices/src/main/java/com/sigom/Readme.md

       It is easy to scale.
       The microservice encapsulates the domain's data.
       Understanding the service and its data as a whole is much easier.
-    - Shared Database is a anti-pattern, if that is a option consider Monolithic.
+    - Shared Database is a anti-pattern, if that is an option consider Monolithic.

 3. Event sourcing.

     - This pattern is based in the idea of any change in the entity should be captured by the system.
     - The event sourcing is responsible for giving a new ordered sequence of events.
-    - the application state can be reconstructed by querying the database in offset order.
+    - the application STATE can be reconstructed by querying the database in offset order.

 4. CQRS.